RSE-Sheffield/RSE-Sheffield.github.io/pages/aboutus/contact.md

 The [RSE Society Slack workspace](https://society-rse.org/join-us/) is an alternative to connect with the national and international RSE community.

-## Other community channels
+## Other Initiatives at the University of Sheffield

-See our [Community page](/community/) for details on other local and national initiatives that may be of interest to anyone involved in developing research software.
+There are a number of other local initiatives that may be of interest to the research software developer community.

+* The city of Sheffield has an [active R-user's group](https://sheffieldr.github.io/)

+## National RSE Community

+Research Software Engineering is a movement that's gaining momentum nationally and internationally.
+The following links can provide more information on *national* initiatives.

+* [https://society-rse.org/](https://society-rse.org/) - the UK Society of Research Software Engineering
+* [http://www.software.ac.uk](https://www.software.ac.uk) - The Software Sustainability Institute
+* [https://mastodon.social/@ResearchSoftEng](https://mastodon.social/@ResearchSoftEng) - Official mastodon feed of the UK RSE Community